Lege19/newc/README.md

 C enums are very simple, they can take one of several predefined values, and that's it.
 However Rust enums do everything C enums do, but are also a much neater way to create and work with a [tagged union](https://en.wikipedia.org/wiki/Tagged_union).
 Rust does support `union`s, but they are vary rarely used

-Since there are three different things programmers may want here, Crust will have three different keywords for them:
+Since there are three different things programmers may want here, newc will have three different keywords for them:

 - `enum` (a C style enum)
   Syntax identical to a C enum, except the variants are scoped to the enum
 - `sum` (a tagged union)
   Syntax the same as a Rust enum
 - `union` (a C style union)
   Syntax identical to a C union

 I fell these better describe their purpose than the terms used in Rust and C.

 #### Structs and Tuples

-Structs in Crust will be the same as structs in Rust.
+Structs in newc will be the same as structs in Rust.

 Tuples however will be declared with `tuple Name { T1, T2, T3 }`.
-This will be much easier to parse and means that all types in crust are defined as `keyword Name { ... }` (yay consistency).
+This will be much easier to parse and means that all types in newc are defined as `keyword Name { ... }` (yay consistency).

 #### Anonymous/Inline Types

 *There is significant confusion in the terminology here, to clarify*

 - *When I refer to 'inline', I mean a data type that is declared without being given a name.*
 - *When I refer to 'anonymous' I mean a data type that is used as a field in a struct or union without naming the field.*

 Rust supports inline tuples but not inline structs (C has both).
 Personally I don't think that they are very useful on their own, but when combined with newtypes they are a powerful tool.
-So Crust will have inline declarations of *all* types other than primitives.
+So newc will have inline declarations of *all* types other than primitives.

 C allows programmers to use anonymous `struct`s in `union`s.
 For example:

 ```C
 // C
 union MyUnion {